tbrlpld/100-days-of-code/log.md

 ### Today's Progress
 Just published "logtweet" on PyPi 🎉
-Everybody who has a their #100DaysOfCode formatted like mine can install an use it 😊 Install with `pipx install logtweet`.
+Everybody who has their #100DaysOfCode log formatted like I can install and use it 😊 Install with `pipx install logtweet`.

  #100DaysOfWeb @TalkPython @PyBites

 ### Thoughts
 Exciting.
 Although I don't think anybody but me will use it 😬

 ### Link(s)
 1. [LogTweet on PyPi](https://pypi.org/project/logtweet/)